Southwest Airlines flight cancellations continue to snowball

 “We have some real work to do in making this right,” said Jordan, a 34-year Southwest veteran who became CEO in February.
 “For now, I want you to know that we are committed to that.”

-He called Southwest’s problems a “system failure” Wednesday on Good Morning America.
+The other large U.S. airlines use “hub and spoke” networks in which flights radiate out from a few major or hub airports.
+That helps limit the reach of disruptions caused by bad weather in part of the country.

-“They need to make sure that these stranded passengers get to where they need go, and that they’re provided adequate compensation…not just for the flight itself…and they should absolutely be providing refunds for those flights that were cancelled if passengers aren’t able to fly or chose not to fly, but also things like hotels, like ground transportation, like meals, because this is the airline’s responsibility,” Buttigieg said.
+Southwest, however, has a “point to point” network in which planes crisscross the country during the day.
+This can increase the utilization and efficiency of each plane, but problems in one place can ripple across the country, leaving crews trapped out of position.

-Barber, the musician from Kansas City, already had missed a performance Sunday in Dallas but initially hoped to make it to D.C. in time for a New Year’s performance near the National Mall.
+Barber, the musician from Kansas City, already missed a performance Sunday in Dallas but had hoped to make it to Washington in time for a New Year’s performance near the National Mall.

 “I’m missing out on money,” he lamented.